 - Physical examination/laboratory tests and immunizations: You must submit current physical examination, certain laboratory tests and immunization records prior to matriculation.
-Forms will be posted to Pulse in May.
+Forms will be posted to Pulse.

 - Health insurance: Students are required to carry health insurance.
 Students who do not select an option regarding their health insurance will be automatically enrolled in the DMU program and charged the annual premium.
 Coverage for incoming students will not begin until August.
 Specific details of the health insurance requirements will be available on Pulse in May, and the sign-up/waiver period will take place throughout the summer.

 - Technical Standards for Admission: Students must be able to meet the technical standards for education at DMU either with or without accommodation.
 The Technical Standards form will be available on Pulse this summer, but you may review the standards online here:

 And into summer…

 Housing is abundant in the Des Moines area, and students in the past have found the best time to check out apartments is late spring.
 Students are responsible for locating their own housing; DMU does not own any student housing.
 To help you out, Pulse contains the “DMU classifieds” which is a great place to post if you’re looking for a place or a roomie.
 In fact, more than 60% of DMU students who had a roommate, found them on Pulse!
 The University acts solely as a facilitator in hosting this forum.